OpenVidu/openvidu.io-docs/docs/advanced-features/filters.md

 - You can **remove an applied filter**.
 - You can **call any remote method** offered by an applied filter
 - You can **add and remove event listeners** to any event dispatched by an applied filter.
-- You must configure in the participant token the allowed filters the user can apply.
+- You must configure the allowed filters the user will be able to apply when **creating the Connection**.

 ---

 ## Step by step

 <br>
-##### 1) Generate a token with the filters the user will be able to apply
+##### 1) Generate a Connection with the filters the user will be able to apply

 This is a simple way of securing the ability of applying filters from OpenVidu Browser, so that not every user is able to apply any filter at any time.